 Our district's mission is to create an engaging and healthy learning environment that empowers all students to pursue their dreams, achieve their goals, and contribute thoughtfully to the global community.
-This commitment also supports that vision and allows us to reflect more intentionally upon supporting the mission with our instructional practices and curricula.
-Effective implementation of cotaught classes in English, math, science, and social studies will provide the structure for increasing access.
+This commitment fully supports that vision and allows us to reflect more intentionally upon supporting the mission with our instructional practices and curricula.
+PLCs provide the vehicle to increase the success of all students, including our identified subgroups.
+Furthermore, our PLCs will allow us to practice, model, and reflect upon student efficacy in the school goal of our identified school: We learn, we show respect and responsibility, we collaborate, and we are kind.

 The review of the "How Learning Happens" document, the "Equity - Self-Reflection" and a deeper analysis of the NYSED Culturally Responsive-Sustaining Education Framework, helped our team to reflect and focus on the "why" of our actions, leading us back to the core of our district mission.
-Specifically, we will address the principles of creating a welcoming and affirming environment that ensures all cultural identities, including disability, experience an academically rigorous and intellectually challenging environment enhanced by inclusive curriculum and assessment.
-Implementation of the Co-Taught model will provide us with a means to address potential issues highlighted by our identification status as a TSI School.
+Specifically, we will address the principle of Ongoing Professional Learning and Support with our PLCs.
+PLCs will provide us with the time and structure to address issues brought forth on the student survey including discovering the impediments to student learning and working collectively to remove them.